Diagnosing EDS and HSD

 These are likely finding nonsense mutations or non-pathogenic single point mutations aka “SNPs” that aren’t known disease-causing mutations.
 Further, there can be other kinds of pathological mutations (duplications, deletions) that you can’t uncover this way.

 Not all SNPs cause disease or trouble just because they are on a gene of interest (e.g. ADAMST2, PLOD1 etc.), some are just variations from the wild type, period, like hair color.
 You wouldn’t say brown-haired people have a hair disease for instance, right?
 The bench research needs to catch up.
 Please work with a medical doctor (ideally a geneticist) for proper diagnosis if you truly suspect a rare form of EDS, or similar connective tissue disease.
-(Marfans, Stickler’s, Osteogenesis Imperfecta, Charcot-Marie Tooth, Loeys-Dietz.)
+(Marfans, Stickler’s, Osteogenesis Imperfecta, Cutis-Laxa, Loeys-Dietz.)

 Few doctors will take such a self-diagnosis seriously, nor should they.
 One geneticist I know has found errors in his patient’s 23andMe data after running WES on them later.
 And the second-party data interpreters (LiveWello, Genetic Genie, etc.) are not known for accuracy for another thing.

-I’ve also gotten conflicting results from my own raw data after downloading and parsing it through the same third-party parser at different times.
-One time said I had a particular defect, the other time said I didn’t.
+I’ve gotten conflicting results from my own raw data after downloading and parsing it through the same third-party parser at different times.
+One time it said I had a particular defect, the other time it said I didn’t.
 From the same identical unaltered zip file.
 Which one is correct?
 I may never know.
 But I don’t think I should medicate or diagnose based on such questionable info!
 To quote Dr. Ben Lynch, “treat the person, not the SNP“, always.

 Please do consult a qualified doctor if able to get the most accurate and complete diagnosis while ruling out other similar Heritable Connective Tissue Diseases (HCTDs) and other similar or secondary conditions while we continue tracking down more causes of hypermobile EDS.
 You might look for a local support group to help find the knowledgeable doctors in your region.